-- II.
+- B. Therapeutic occipital nerve blocks are medically necessary when all of the following are met: - 1.
+There was temporary relief from the initial/previous injection; - 2.
+The member/enrollee has failed 3 months of conservative treatment including all of the following: - a.
+Heat, rest and/or physical therapy, including massage; - b.
+NSAIDS, unless contraindicated or not tolerated: - c.
+Oral anticonvulsant medications (e.g., carbamazepine, gabapentin, pregabalin) or tricyclic antidepressants; - d.
+Activity modification to address triggers; - 3.
+No more than 4 injections are to be given within 12 months (includes diagnostic injection). - C. Occipital nerve block for the diagnosis or treatment of other types of headaches, including migraine and cervicogenic headaches, is considered not medically necessary as effectiveness has not been established. - II.
 Sympathetic Nerve Blocks have limited evidence to prove effectiveness of treatment and consideration will be made on a case by case basis.
-The criteria below provide a basis for documenting patient-specific clinical information to help guide clinical decision making. - A. First or second sympathetic nerve block: - 1.
+The criteria below provide a basis for documenting patient-specific clinical information to help guide clinical decision making. - i.
+First or second sympathetic nerve block: - 1.
 Diagnosis of complex regional pain syndrome (CRPS) (also called reflex sympathetic dystrophy) and all of the following: - a.
 Pain is being managed by a pain management specialist with experience treating CRPS; - b.
 The member/enrollee is in an active rehabilitation regimen; - c.
-Failed ≥ 3 weeks of conservative therapies such as activity modification, exercises, topical capsaicin cream, and oral medical management such as nonsteroidal anti-inflammatories, antidepressants, anticonvulsants, and glucocorticoids; - d.
+Failed ≥ 3 weeks of conservative therapies such as activity modification, exercises, topical capsaicin cream, and oral medical management such as nonsteroidal anti-inflammatories, antidepressants, anticonvulsants and glucocorticoids; - d.
 Two or more of the following findings of the involved digit/extremity: - i.
-Hyperalgesia or allodynia (pain sensation in response to a typically non-painful stimulus): - ii.
+Hyperalgesia or allodynia (pain sensation in response to a typically non-painful stimulus); - ii.
 Evidence of edema and/or sweating changes and/or sweating asymmetry; - iii.
-Evidence of temperature asymmetry (>1°C) and/or skin color changes and/or asymmetry; - iv.
-Evidence of decreased range of motion and/or motor dysfunction (weakness, tremor, dystonia) and/or trophic changes (hair, nails, skin). - B. Additional sympathetic nerve blocks for CRPS may be considered medically necessary when all of the following are met: - 1.
-Nerve blocks are given at least a week apart;
+Evidence of temperature asymmetry (>1°C) and/or skin color changes and/or asymmetry: - iv.
+Evidence of decreased range of motion and/or motor dysfunction (weakness, tremor, dystonia) and/or trophic changes (hair, nail, skin). - ii.
+Additional sympathetic nerve blocks for CRPS may be considered medically necessary when all of the following are met: - 1.
+Nerve blocks are given at least a week apart; - 2.
+There was an immediate positive response to the first or second nerve block (e.g., improved temperature and decreased pain).

-- 2. There was an immediate positive response to the first or second nerve block (e.g., improved temperature of $\geq 1.5^{\circ}$ C and decreased pain). - C. Additional sympathetic nerve blocks without documented benefit from the first or second are not medically necessary. - D. Sympathetic nerve blocks for any other indication, including ischemic limb pain, are not medically necessary as there is a lack of evidence to support effectiveness.
+- iii.
+Additional sympathetic nerve blocks without documented benefit from the first or second are not medically necessary. - iv.
+Sympathetic nerve blocks for any other indication, including ischemic limb pain, are not medically necessary as there is a lack of evidence to support effectiveness.